BioPhysicsUP/website-wowchemy/content/home/welcome.md

 <br>

-hWelcome to the Biophysics Research Group at the [University of Pretoria](https://www.up.ac.za).
+Welcome to the Biophysics Research Group at the [University of Pretoria](https://www.up.ac.za).
 We are based in the [Department of Physics](https://www.up.ac.za/physics) where  we use laser spectroscopy to investigate photosynthesis.